Pebble Vs. Plaster Pool Resurfacing: Which one is superior?

 If your pool was originally built more than 20 years ago, it may also just be time to look into this option due to natural aging and breakdown.

-The two most popular pool finishes for resurfacing swimming pools are pebble (also known as pebble or mini pebble) and plaster.
+The two most popular pool finishes for resurfacing swimming pools are pebble, also known as pebble or mini pebble, and plaster.
 Most older pools have white plaster, and some have colored plaster.
 Pools built around or after the 1990s are more likely to include a pebble finish.
 You can easily distinguish between the two types of pool finish as seen in the photo below.

-Pool Pebble Finish
+Pebble and Plaster Finish Comparison

 Plaster Finish